Alexander-Miller/treemacs/README.md

  * Versatile file access - decide exactly how and where a file will be opened, including using `ace-window` to chose a buffer or launching an external app via `xdg-open`.
  * Projectile integration - quickly open treemacs at any project's root directory.
- * Window numbering integration - Treemacs will always be assigned window number 0, never interfering with the numbering layout of your other windows.
+ * Winum integration - Treemacs will always be assigned window number 10, never interfering with the numbering layout of your other windows.
  * Git integration - treemacs will optionally use different faces for files in different git states.
  * Ability to always follow along with the currently selected file with `treemacs-follow-mode`.